yongcongwang/note/docs/Math/Linear-Algebra/Positive-Definite-Matrices-and-Applications/07_compression.md

 Suppose one frame of our lecture video is 512 by 512 pixels and that the video is recorded in black and white. the camera records a brightness level for each of the $512^2$ pixels; in this sense, each frame of video is a vector in a $512^2$ dimensional vector space.

 The standard basis for this space has a vector for each pixel.
-Transformitting the values of all $512^2$ components of each frame using the standard basis would require far too much bandwidth, but if we change our basis according to the JPEG image compression standard we an transmit a fairly good copy the video very efficiently.
+Transformitting the values of all $512^2$ components of each frame using the standard basis would require far too much bandwidth, but if we change our basis according to the JPEG image compression standard we can transmit a fairly good copy the video very efficiently.

 For example, if we're reporting light level pixel by pixel, there's no efficient way to transmit the information "the entire frame is black".
 However, if one of our basis vectors corresponds to all pixels having the same light level(say 1), we can very efficiently transmit a recording of a blank blackboard.